slaterdixon/sd_counties_riverside/README.md

-# sd_counties_riverside
+# East/West River Counties in SD
-A list of South Dakota counties and whether they are to the west or east of the Missouri River
+This repository contains a convenient list of South Dakota counties and whether they are west or east of the Missouri River.
+The script used to generate the list is also provided.